sneakysneak/docs/pages/connector-authentication/salesforce_meta_setup.md

 ---

 An example of a cycle where we are setting the field level security for all profiles might look as follows.
-Notable we are adding "List Profiles" before "Set Field Level Security" to set the field level security for all profiles.
+Notably, we are adding "List Profiles" before "Set Field Level Security" to set the field level security for all profiles.

 ![example cycle](./images/salesforce_meta_1.png)